ch4mpy/starter/README.md

 # Starter project for spring-boot & Ionic-Angular
-Mono repo for both:
+Mono repo for:
 - spring-boot REST micro-services contained in a maven multi-module project (see `api` below)
 - Angular front-end containing libraries and a Ionic application (see `angular-ui` below)

 The aim here is to go further than most "getting-started" guides with following stuff ready:
 - mono-repo but hight modularity from start
 - all traffic over https, even on dev machine or inside Docker (and K8s)
 - security with OpenID on both resource-server (REST APIs) and client (Angular app).
-I use Keycloak as authorisation-server, but switch to another should be easy
+Default authorisation server is Auth0, but it's just a matter of configuration to switch to Keycloak, MS Identity Server or whatever
 - spring-security annotations
 - no session (use OAuth2 token instead)
-- API documented with Swagger
+- API documented with OpenAPI (Swagger)
 - client-side lib generated from OpenAPI spec => UI code consumes strongly typed payloads
 - persitent data access with spring-data
-- REST API services packaging as runnable jars, but also "java" Docker container and (soon) "native" Docker container
+- REST API services packaging as runnable jars, but also "java" Docker container and GraalVM "native" Docker container
 - UI packaging as web app as well as Android and iOS apps
 - both servlet (with JPA) and fully reactive (webflux with R2DBC) API samples

 ## Requirements
 - bash prompt with git on the classpath (on Windows, Git bash is perfect)
-- JDK 11 or above
+- JDK 16 or above
 - Node LTS.
 You might use nvm to manage node version if you need other versions vor other projects
 - Docker and Kubernetes (Docker Desktop is just fine)
 - SSL certificate for your dev machine (see below to generate a self-signed one)
-- Keycloak with a `starter` client.
-See [Keycloak doc](https://www.keycloak.org/docs/latest/server_installation/#_setting_up_ssl) for configuring your SLL certificate
-- PostrgeSQL or any other relational DB with a `starter` db and `starter` user.
-It should be possible to connect to DB from docker containers.
+- access to a relational DB
+  * a local Postgresql instance with a `starter` db and `starter` user is fine.
+Do not forget to check in `pg_hba.conf` that it's be possible to connect to DB from docker containers / k8s nodes.
+  * a free instance from [elephantsql.com](https://elephantsql.com) works too.
+Just activate `elephant` profile (after editing `application.properties` files with the username you got from elephantsql.com)
+  * any other relational DB ... given you edit configuration
 - Following environment variables:
 ``` bash
 # ~/.bashrc